idda-dataset/home/_pages/download.md

 <br>

 *Required field<br>
-You will receive download link by email.
+You will receive download link by email starting 15th June.
 More splittings will be added soon.
 {: .notice--success}